jaredmusil/neville-trucking/content/services.md

 | 30 Yards | 20'L x 8'W x 6'H | $300 + $70 per ton = $440 |

 ***
 <b>By state law, the landfill will not allow: tires, yard waste, appliances, or electronics.
-For information on how to dispose of these items, contact us.<b>
+Contact us for information on how to dispose of these items.<b>

 ***